cschweipert/React-my-portfolio/README.md

+# React-my-portfolio
-My portfolio built with React and Bootstrap.
+My dynamic portfolio built with React and Bootstrap.